-Mortgages are created under authentic deeds and must be recorded in the Land Register to have an effect towards third parties.
+Mortgages over real estate properties are created under authentic deeds and must be recorded in the Land Register to have an effect towards third parties.
 Mortgages are created over land/buildings as a whole or over the share owned by any of the co-owners.
-The creation of mortgages over a future asset is subject to compliance with specific regulations regarding mortgage credit for real estate investments, based on the prior registration with the Land Register of the building permit and the partial delivery and acceptance minutes.
+Mortgage can be created also over a building erected on land taken under a superficies agreement.